 Demographic Methods

 Life expectancy and lifespan inequality by sex were estimated using the yearly death counts and population estimates for the years preceding 2020 using standard demographic techniques [12], from which 95% predictive intervals were generated[27].
-For the first 33 weeks of 2020, death counts over the first 33 weeks were aggregated over age groups and death rates were calculated using proportionally the mid-year population estimate.
+For the 47 weeks of 2020 for which data were available, death counts were aggregated over age groups and death rates were calculated using a proportionally adjusted mid-year population estimate.

 Code and Data availability

 All analyses were carried out using R software[28].
-All analysis scripts and data are available in a public repository[29].
+All analysis scripts and data are available in a public repository and will be updated as more data become available[29].

 Results